Kohima: Rail

 Kohima is not connected with the rail network.
-The nearest railway stations are the Chümoukedima Shokhuvi Railway Station and the Dimapur Railway Station.
+The nearest railway stations are the Chümoukedima Shokhüvi Railway Station and the Dimapur Railway Station.
 An extension of the railway line from Dimapur to Kohima was proposed and surveyed in 2009.
-Due to a dispute over land acquisition the track was resurveyed and an alternative alignment was proposed in 2013 and is expected to be completed by 2026.
+Due to a dispute over land acquisition, the track was resurveyed and an alternative alignment was proposed in 2013 and is expected to be completed by 2026.
 Once completed the Kohima Zubza Railway Station on the Dhansiri–Zubza Line will serve as the main railway station of Kohima.

 Cycling

 Regardless of its hilly terrain, cycling has become an increasingly popular way to get in and around Kohima.
 A bicycle-sharing system was launched in September 2020.

 Education

-Kohima is home to some of the most prestigious educational institutions in Nagaland.
+As the state capital, and one of the hub on inter-state migration, the city has many educational institutions.